-Ronan Chris Murphy is a multi-genre record producer, engineer and artists that works around the world.
+Ronan Chris Murphy is a multi-genre record producer, engineer and artist that works around the world.

 If there is one word that sums up Ronan Chris Murphy’s musical career, it is diversity.
 Ranging from over a dozen albums with progressive rock legend King Crimson to work with YouTube sensation Tay Zonday, from Norwegian art metal pioneers Ulver, to shock rock legends GWAR to pop superstar Jamie Walters or iconic Greek vocalist Alexia (Vassiliou), Ronan’s work spans the globe both figuratively and literally.

 He got his start playing in the early Washington, DC punk scene in a band called Freak Baby (which was also the first band of Dave Grohl, who joined after Murphy left the band) and he went on to play in the 80’s scene that would later be dubbed grunge or alternative.
 He shared the stage with the likes of The Flaming Lips, Henry Rollins, Death Angel, Die Kreuzen, Iron Cross, Dinosuar Jr., All and GWAR.